qian-youyou/mbr-public/README.md

 $ curl http://localhost:7000/v1/accounts/account_bla/budget -d '{ "USD/1M": 123456789 }'
 ```

 **3**.
-It's always a good idea wo use wireshark/tcpdump to check that the relaying is done
+It's always a good idea to use wireshark/tcpdump to check that the relaying is done
 correctly

 ## Supported endpoints